kevinwebtest/User-Data-Analytic-using-ETL/README.md

 # User-Data-Analytic-using-ETL

+<p>The files above are the python code I’ve created to perform Extract and Transform from a simple user dataset to provide User Data Analytics that can be used to provide useful data for data analyst and data scientist.</p>

-<h2>This dataset consists of 5000 rows of data (5000 registrants) in CSV (Comma-separated values) format and has several columns including:</h2>
+<h3>This dataset consists of 5000 rows of data (5000 registrants) in CSV (Comma-separated values) format and has several columns including:</h3>

 <p>participant_id: ID of the participant/participant of the hackathon.
 This column is unique so that each participant must have a different ID</p>
 <p>first_name: participant's first name</p>